erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/dualboot-en.md

 - Press the **QUICKBOOT TO WINDOWS** button.

 ### Setup - Windows
+> [!Tip]
+> If this is your first time booting Windows and you wish to skip the Microsoft Account login, press the **I don't have internet** button in the WiFi page, then when prompted, press the **Continue with limited setup** button.
 - Navigate to `C:\sta` and create a shortcut of **sta.exe** to your desktop, if one isn't already present

 #### Booting to Android